-Two common and closely related viruses can cause roseola: human herpesvirus (HHV) type 6 and possibly type 7.
-These viruses belong to the same family as the better-known herpes simplex viruses (HSV), but HHV-6 and HHV-7 do not cause the cold sores and genital herpes infections that HSV can cause.
+Two common, closely related viruses can cause roseola, human herpesvirus (HHV) type 6 and type 7.
+These viruses belong to the same family as the better-known herpes simplex viruses (HSV), but do not cause the cold sores and genital herpes infections that HSV can cause.

-A child with roseola typically develops a mild upper respiratory illness, followed by a high fever (often over 103ºF or 39.5ºC) for up to a week.
-During this time, the child may appear fussy or irritable and may have a decreased appetite and swollen lymph nodes (glands) in the neck.
+Most children with roseola develop a mild upper respiratory illness, followed by a high fever (often higher than 103ºF or 39.5ºC) for up to a week.
+During this time, a child might be fussy or irritable, not eat as much as usual, and may have swollen lymph nodes (glands) in the neck.

-The high fever often ends abruptly, and at about the same time a pinkish-red flat or raised rash appears on the trunk and spreads over the body.
-The rash's spots blanch (turn white) when you touch them, and individual spots may have a lighter "halo" around them.
+The high fever often ends abruptly, and at about the same time a pinkish-red flat or raised rash starts on the trunk.
+The rash's spots turn white when touched, and individual spots may have a lighter "halo" around them.
 The rash usually spreads to the neck, face, arms, and legs.

-The fast-rising fever that comes with roseola triggers febrile seizures (convulsions caused by high fevers) in about 10% to 15% of young children.
+This fast-rising fever can trigger febrile seizures (convulsions caused by high fevers) in about 10% to 15% of young children who have roseola.
 Signs of a febrile seizure include:

-There is no known way to prevent the spread of roseola.
-Because the infection usually affects young kids but rarely adults, it is thought that a bout of roseola in childhood may provide some lasting immunity to the illness.
-Repeat cases of roseola may occur, but they are not common.
+There is no known way to prevent roseola.
+But because it affects young kids rather than adults, it's thought that a bout of roseola in childhood may provide some lasting immunity to the illness.
+Repeat cases of roseola can happen, but are uncommon.

 The fever of roseola lasts from 3 to 7 days, followed by a rash lasting from hours to a few days.

-To make a diagnosis, your doctor first will take a history and do a thorough physical examination.
+To make a diagnosis, a doctor will take a medical history and do a thorough physical examination.
 A diagnosis of roseola is often uncertain until the fever drops and the rash appears, so the doctor may order tests to make sure that the fever is not caused by another type of infection.

-Roseola usually does not require professional treatment, and when it does, most treatment is aimed at reducing the high fever.
-Antibiotics cannot treat roseola because a virus, not a bacterium, causes it.
+Roseola usually does not require professional treatment.
+When it does, most treatment is focused on lowering the high fever.
+Antibiotics can't treat roseola because viruses, not bacteria, cause it.

-Acetaminophen (such as Tylenol) or ibuprofen (such as Advil or Motrin) can help to reduce your child's fever.
-Don't give aspirin to a child who has a viral illness because its use in such cases has been associated with Reye syndrome, which can lead to liver failure and death.
+Acetaminophen (such as Tylenol) or ibuprofen (such as Advil or Motrin) can help to ease your child's fever.
+Never give aspirin to a child who has a viral illness because its use in such cases has been associated with Reye syndrome, which can lead to liver failure and death.

-While some parents use lukewarm sponge baths to lower fever, there is no evidence to support that this really works.
+While some parents use lukewarm sponge baths to lower fever, there is no evidence that this really works.
 In fact, sponge baths can make children uncomfortable.
-Never give your child ice, cold water, alcohol rubs, fans, or cold baths.
+Never give your child an icy or cold bath or alcohol rubs.

-To prevent dehydration from the fever, encourage your child to drink clear fluids such as water with ice chips, children's electrolyte solutions, flat sodas like ginger ale or lemon-lime (stir room-temperature soda until the fizz disappears), or clear broth.
-If you're still breastfeeding, breast milk can help prevent dehydration as well.
+To prevent dehydration from the fever, encourage your child to drink clear fluids such as water with ice chips and children's electrolyte solutions.
+Breast milk and formula can help prevent dehydration as well.

 |Centers for Disease Control and Prevention (CDC) The CDC (the national public health institute of the United States) promotes health and quality of life by preventing and controlling disease, injury, and disability.|